ChemaSalazar/ChemaSalazar/README.md

 ### Hi there 👋

-I am Chema Salazar, a Software Developer!
+I am Chema Salazar, a Software Engineer!
 Everyone should have a great experience with whatever tool they are using.
 I'm interested in Augmented Reality and Artificial Intelligence.
 I want to be able to help create value and teach others from my journey and experience as an engineer.

 ### 🔭 Expertise

-- Languages: C, C++, Java, PHP, JavaScript, Apex Salesforce, Python, Ruby.
+- Languages: C, C++, Java, PHP, JavaScript, Apex Salesforce, Python, Ruby, XSLT.
 - Frameworks: React.js, Node.js, Vue.js, Angular.js
-- Content Management Systems: Drupal, WordPress, Omni CMS
+- Content Management Systems: Drupal, WordPress, ModernCampus.
-- Utilities: CSS, TailwindCSS
+- Utilities: CSS, TailwindCSS, Bootstrap
 - CI/CD Tools: GitLab, Jenkins, Copado
 - Databases: MySQL, SOQL